 So now you've got ideas, what are the next steps?

 We hope this blog has given you some useful food truck business ideas that you would like to explore further.
 Remember to check the legislation that applies to the different types of business, for example, ensuring Temporary Event Notices are in place if you are taking your food truck to a private function or acquiring a license from the local authority if you want to have a regular pitch on a street.
+Once you have clarity around the type of food truck business you would like to launch, our blog: "How to write a food truck business plan that gets investment" offers plenty of useful guidance.

 If you're looking for more information about starting your own street food business, take a look at our food truck resources for detail on a range of topics.
 A good place to start for inspiration is our article: “The Ultimate Guide To Street Food Trucks”.